-Adoption of the new standard resulted in the recording of operating lease right-of-use assets and operating lease liabilities, of \$ 90.4 million and \$95.1 million, respectively, as of January 1, 2019 equal to the present value of the minimum lease payments required under each lease.
-The difference between the recorded operating lease liability and operating right-of-use assets represents the accrued straight-line rent liability and our prepaid rent balances previously recognized under ASC 840.
+As of December 31, 2021 and 2020 we have operating lease right-of-use assets \$ 79.8 million and \$81.5 million and operating lease liabilities of \$88.9 million, and \$90.1 million respectively.
 In March 2019, we sold our Ocean City outlet center, which had an operating lease right-of-use asset and operating lease liability of approximately \$2.5 million.
-In 2020, we recorded impairment charge of \$64.8 million in our consolidated statement of operations which equaled the excess of the carrying value of our Foxwoods outlet center over its estimated fair value of which \$4.0 million of the impairment charge was allocated to the right-of-use asset.
+In 2020, we recorded impairment charges of \$64.8 million in our consolidated statement of operations which equaled the excess of the carrying value of our Foxwoods outlet center over its estimated fair value of which \$4.0 million of the impairment charge was allocated to the right-of-use asset.
+In 2021, we recorded an impairment charge of \$7.0 million in our consolidated statement of operations which equaled the excess of the carrying value of our Foxwoods outlet center over its estimated fair value of which \$563,000 of the impairment charge was allocated to the right-of-use asset.